mooman219/fontdue/README.md

 Please don't reuse `fontdue`'s raster code directly in your project. `fontdue` uses **unsafe** code in the rasterizer, and the rasterizer itself is **very not safe** to use on its own with un-sanitized input.

-## TrueType & OpenType Table Support
+### TrueType & OpenType Table Support

-Fontdue now depends on `ttf-parser` ([link](https://github.com/RazrFalcon/ttf-parser)).
-There is a lot of work involved in parsing font tables, and I only had the resolve to write a parser for TypeType.
-The wonderful developer on `ttf-parser` has done a lot of great work and supports some OpenType tables, so I opted to use that library.
+Fontdue depends on `ttf-parser` ([link](https://github.com/RazrFalcon/ttf-parser)) for parsing fonts, which supports a wide range of TrueType and OpenType features.

-## Attribution
+### Attribution

 `Fontdue` started as a slightly more production ready wrapper around `font-rs` [(link)](https://github.com/raphlinus/font-rs) because of how fast it made rasterization look, and how simple the wonderful `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype) crate made font parsing look.
-Since then, I've done a few rewrites on the raster and it no longer shares any code or methodology to `font-rs`, but I feel like it still deservers some attribution.
-Instead of attempting to find the converage of a pixel, `fontdue` performs pseudo ray tracing collision detection on the geometry of the glyph with the pixel grid and estimates the shading.
+Since then, I've rewritten fontdue from the ground up, but I feel like it still deservers some attribution.